Hakeemmidan/blog/content/posts/lsdir/index.md

 references: []
 ---

+[Command source](https://stackoverflow.com/a/29264762/7974948).
+This post is about how to take that command and use it as an alias.

 ## The Problem

 When working in the terminal, you sometimes need to list only the directories in the current location.
 The standard `ls` command shows both files and directories, which can be overwhelming in cluttered directories.